DazhonH/Cryptocurrency-Data-ETL-Pipeline/README.md

 # Python ETL, Google Big Query, CMC API
-For this project, I created a data pipeline in Python that extracted cryptocurrency API data from Coin Market Cap and loaded the data into an SQL table in Google Big Query.
+For this project, I created a data pipeline in Python that extracted cryptocurrency API data from Coin Market Cap and loaded the data into a SQL table in Google Big Query.
 Then, pulled a few SQL queries to understand more about the cryptocurrency data.

 Link to my [Google Big Query](https://console.cloud.google.com/bigquery?sq=316047112763:9be2a56d54ba494ba1e782c57d9f8f9d) SQL Pulls